HYDRODETOURS September 2021 programme of unique public walks and events:

 In these times of rapid extinction, climate upheaval and ecological crisis Hydrodetours offer you a time to celebrate and a time to share the extraordinary and unexpected, hidden within the Metropole’s shifting watery veins.
 By sharing alternative narratives and experiences we invite you to navigate these fluid times, building together walking rafts to the futur

-From September 2020 – May 2021 Inspiral conducted a series of exploratory walks by rivers, on marsh and along waterways of the Thames Estuary Basin.
+From September 2020 – June 2021 Inspiral conducted a series of exploratory walks by rivers, on marsh and along waterways of the Thames Estuary Basin.
 Initially these walk workshops provide research and development for Hydracity Project, informing the work of commissioned artists working towards individual Hydrodetours guided walks.
 These walks will be launched publicly as part of programme of Arts Events, and exhibitions in September 2021 (Hydrodetours are funded by Royal Borough of Greenwich Community Arts Fund and supported by Totally Thames 2021).

 Inspiral’s first public Watery investigations took place during Estuary Festival (June 5 -13 2021), then during Beach of Dreams/T100 (Kinetika – Thurrock walks programme 25-27 July 2021); and now as part of Totally Thames Festival (September 2021).
 Hydrodetours will become a permanent online/ontheground resource for discovery, as guided detour walks, sharing sets of unique experiences and hidden places.
 With projected schedule of new walks planned for Spring 2022.
 For more information and to sign up for walk/events and performative walks visit inspiral’s Events or sign up at Eventbrite